mendersoftware/mender-docs/301.Troubleshoot/10.Hosted-Mender-migration/docs.md

 The devices will now be updating their configuration but still using the old hosted Mender (USA) to commit the update and poll for further updates, because they orderly follow the server URLs found in the `Servers` field of the configuration file.
+This information not applies to the manual migration of devices, as the `TenantToken`will be different from the original one and the EU server will the only `ServerURL` available.

 ## Step 2: Reject devices from the old server